If you landed on this page from another article, don’t worry! It’s all here 🙂 I’ve just condensed everything into one.

 They do a really good job of retaining the great qualities of music without seeming like the sounds are distant and/or muffled as with other bass-oriented sound signatures that sacrifice the mid-range for a lot of low-end slam and impact.

-The DT770 will be the most isolating out of these 3 being a closed-back but also presents the most issues in terms of a balanced response.
+The DT770 will be the most isolating out of these 3 being a closed-back but also presenting the most issues in terms of a balanced response.

 - Pretty versatile.
 Can handle a wide variety of genres even despite its sound signature.